BDC Hamburger Icon

 Did You Know?Did you know

-Many businesses debate buying or leasing a company car.
-While a lease offers easy turnover and lower monthly payments, buying means you don’t have mileage limitations and can customize your vehicle.
+Many businesses debate buying or leasing a car for business.
+While a lease offers easy turnover and lower monthly payments, buying means you don't have mileage limitations and allows for customization of your vehicle.

 Tips for buying a business car

-Remember the following seven best practices when buying a vehicle for your business.
+Remember the following tips and best practices when buying a vehicle for your business.

 1. Choose your business vehicle’s size carefully.